json-everything/json-everything/json-everything.net/wwwroot/md/schema-basics.md

 - `ValidateAs` - Indicates which schema draft to process as.
 This will filter the keywords of a schema based on their support.
 This means that if any keyword is not supported by this draft, it will be ignored.
 - `ValidateMetaSchema` - Indicates whether the schema should be validated against its `$schema` value (its meta-schema).
 This is not typically necessary.
 - `OutputFormat` - You already read about output formats above.
 This is the property that controls it all.
 By default, a single "flag" node is returned.
 This also yields the fastest validation times it enables certain optimizations.
+- `ProcessCustomKeywords` - For schema versions which support the vocabulary system (i.g.
+2019-09 and after), allows custom keywords to be processed which haven't been included in a vocabulary.
+This still requires the keyword type to be registered with `SchemaRegistry`.

 # Managing references (`$ref`)